serainox420/Silver-Macros.js/README.md

 # Personal-Macros
-Bunch of Macros of my own.
+## Bunch of Macros of my own.
 All built on JS Macros

+Im gonna drop macros in whole packs every so often

+Them we'' make branch repo with all macros one by one for easy search

+Good idea would be to group them by function, like
+- Remote Control
+- Universal
+- Keybinded
+- Playsound
+- Chat actions

+  EVENTS
+- group by events